marlam/6fs/README.md

   time stamps, device files, sockets, named pipes, symbolic links and so on
 - Can also be used as a RAM disk, using six growing/shrinking arrays in memory

+# Anti-features

+In all honesty: performance is abysmal for anything but small or medium scale use cases.
+That's to be expected with random-access read/write on top of six files, combined with the very basic data structures used by this file system.

 # Installation

 6fs requires [libfuse](https://github.com/libfuse/libfuse) and